CXWorld/CapFrameX/README.md

 ![Screenshot](Images/01_global_options.png)
 * Graph filter window size = The time period in which the filtered FPS graphs are being averaged(Analysis & Comparison View)
 * FPS values decimals = The number of decimals for the FPS values
-* Stuttering factor = The factor a frametime has to be above average to be counted as stutter.(Analysis View)
 * Start with windows & Start minimized = Autostart option and starting in tray
 * Screenshot directory = The directory in which your screenshots are saved.
 * Hardware info source = What will be written into the capture file as your CPU, GPU and RAM config.